phalaaxx/rbt/README.md

 Authentication
 --

-RBT does not provide any means to set remote user, port and authentication method.
+`rbt` does not provide any means to set remote user, port and authentication method.
 This configuration should be present in ~/.ssh/config instead.